rwblickhan/astro-rwblickhan.org/src/content/technical/obsidian-plugin.md

 In this case, I'm searching for tags, which are just simple `string`s.

 The other interesting thing here is the reference to `Search`.
-I wanted to open the search panel with the results for the selected tag, but the search panel isn't exposed by the Obsidian API;
+I want to read and write to the global search panel to append the selected tag, but the search panel isn't exposed by the Obsidian API;
 it's actually another plugin, albeit a core plugin maintained by the Obsidian team.
 As a result, I have to be a bit sneaky to get a reference to it, as we'll see below.
 I didn't want to couple that to my business logic, so instead I pass it in as an [interface](https://basarat.gitbook.io/typescript/type-system/interfaces) that exposes the function I need: